GoogleChromeLabs/puppy-content/content/en-US/api/Screens.md

 ### Logging the number of connected screens

 The following example shows how to count the number of connected screens, or log a warning if the permission is denied.
+The `getScreens()` call may show a permission prompt if necessary.

 ```js
 if (screen.isExtended) {